Note: Here is an update on this case.

 I had unsuccessfully searched for her baptismal record last year, but I hadn’t realized two things: She was baptized as Maria Luisa Viti, not Di Vita, and it was at Chiesina Uzzanese, a church about five miles distant from Pescia (thanks to Andrea for that tip as well).
 The church record shows that her father was Francesco and her grandfather Michel Arcangelo (sometimes spelled Michel’Angiolo, Michel’Angelo), who was of the Pescia parish of Castellare.
 With a little more research, I was able to confirm that this Michelangelo is the same as the one on the chart Andrea made for Nick and Suzanne.

-This makes Nick’s grandfather my fifth cousin (with Nick being my fifth cousin two generations removed).
+This makes Nick’s father my fifth cousin (with Nick being my fifth cousin one generation removed).
 Suzanne’s grandfather Ferruccio is also my fifth cousin, and she is also two generations removed.
 However, Suzanne’s grandmother was Quinta Seghieri, who was first cousin of my grandmother Anita Seghieri, so from that line, she and I are third cousins and in the same generation.
-Not only that, Suzanne also has a Marchi and a Cinelli in her line of descent, as does my family.
+Not only that, Suzanne also has a Marchi and a Cinelli in her line of descent, as does my family, so we are probably related at least four ways!

 Okay, I know that sound complicated and the details may be boring, but when it’s your own family you’re finding, somehow it’s fascinating, even addictive.
 I may never meet Nick or Suzanne, but knowing that we share a respect and passion for our Italian heritage, along with a few inherited genes, I can’t help but feel the camaraderie.
 Alla fine, siamo cugini.